 As mentioned above, sometimes I feel with the Cheetah seat that my butt ought to be a bit higher.
 It’s also pretty heavy at 2 kilos (4.5 lbs).
 Now I’ve inherited a spare new-style Alpacka packraft seat (left), I may try and adapt it to fit the Sunny.
 The Alpacka seat is not half as robust as the OE Gumo Nitrilon seat so it needs to be supported in a way that won’t wreck it.
 I haven’t worked out how to do that is yet; maybe a stick across the hull like a Grabner, but that requires gluing.
 This seat will be higher than the Aire which is an important feature with kayaks: butt higher than heels is much more sustainable, comfortable and efficient for paddling, so you want to set a seat as high as you feel safe, bearing in mind CoG and stability as discussed here.
 The Alpacka seat also weighs just 220 grams (half a pound), saving nearly 1.5 kilos, or nearly 10% of a Sunny, and a bit of bulk… (but I got rid of the Sunny before I had a chance to work this one out).

-A few years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made in the oversized, alloy skeg days (left).
+Years ago Gumotex introduced a slip-on, black plastic tracking fin (skeg, above) which was near identical in shape to one I’d had made to replace the old-style oversized alloy skeg (left).
 A smaller skeg made better clearance and still tracked fine.
 But metal bends; tough plastic is much better and that’s what all their boats come with now.
 I’ve fitted these plastic skegs to older Gumotex IKs and other IKs.
-The kit is about £25 + glue, and the plastic skeg is tough.
-Just make sure you glue the mounting patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch. or make your own patch from same fabric.
+The kit is about £25 + glue, and the plastic skeg is pretty much unbreakable.
+Just make sure you glue the mounting patch on really well; it helps if your boat is made from a matching rubber fabric as the supplied Nitrilon patch or make your own patch from same fabric.
 But I have glued PVC to rubber successfully – use good two-part glue.
 The pictures below help you see where to position a skeg.